OsamaSon

 Amari Deshawn Adham Middleton (born May 20, 2003), known professionally as OsamaSon, is an American rapper, songwriter and record producer.
-He became widely known within the underground rap scene after his breakout hits "Cts-V" and "Troops" gained traction online in early to mid-2023; his debut studio album, Osama Season, was released in July 2023.
-His second studio album, Flex Musix, was released in December 2023.
-His third studio album, Jump Out, was released in January 2025, becoming his first album to chart on the Billboard 200.
-His fourth studio album, Psykotic, was released in October 2025, it debuted at #81 on the Billboard 200, marking it as OsamaSon's second ever album to chart, it gained 50 spots higher than Jump Out.
+A member of the 2020s underground rap scene, his breakout hits "Cts-V" and "Troops" gained traction online in early to mid-2023, and his debut mixtape, Osama Season, was released in July 2023.
+His debut studio album, Flex Musix, was released in December 2023.
+His second studio album, Jump Out, was released in January 2025, and was his first album to chart on the Billboard 200.
+His third studio album, Psykotic, was released in October 2025 and debuted at #81 on the Billboard 200.

+Early life

+Amari Middleton was born on May 20, 2003 and raised in Goose Creek, South Carolina, and Columbus, Ohio.
+His uncle, a geechee musician, taught him how to produce music using FL Studio.
+In high school, he began producing instrumentals influenced by musicians such as Chief Keef, NLE Choppa, Summrs, and Kankan under the name Damn 4K.
+Middleton attended Goose Creek High School, where played football in his freshman year and played on the basketball team until his sophomore year.
+He graduated from Goose Creek in 2021.

 Career

 2020–2023: Career beginnings and breakthrough

 OsamaSon began making music in 2020 under the name PradaUMari.
-By 2021, he had begun releasing music under his current moniker; his first slew of projects, the EPs I'm Da Man, Vengeance, and Carnival, were released during this time.
+By 2021, he adopted his current stage name and released the mixtapes Vengeance and Carnival.
 In early 2023, the collaborative projects Osamavrt and 2 Slime preceded the release of the EP Bad Habits.
 On April 7, OsamaSon's breakout single, "Cts-V", was released and began gaining traction online.
 His music was further popularized by Internet personalities such as BruceDropEmOff, who played OsamaSon's songs on his live streams.

 2023–2024: Osama Season and Flex Musix

-On June 2, 2023, OsamaSon released "Troops", the lead single from his debut studio album, Osama Season; like "Cts-V", the song saw considerable success online.
+On June 2, 2023, OsamaSon released "Troops", the lead single from his debut mixtape, Osama Season; like "Cts-V".
 Osama Season itself was released on July 21, with music critics for Pitchfork and the Fader highlighting the tracks "Werkin", "Kutta", "Summer Sixteen", "Anti", and "X & Sex" as standouts from the album.
 In October, he embarked on the Next Gen Tour alongside fellow rappers Kankan, Summrs, Highway, and the producer F1lthy.
-OsamaSon released his second studio album, Flex Musix, on December 8.
+OsamaSon released his debut studio album, Flex Musix, on December 8.

 On February 16, 2024, OsamaSon released Flxtra, the six track deluxe edition of Flex Musix.
 On February 18, he kicked off the Flex Musix Tour, his first as headliner; the tour concluded with a performance at Rolling Loud California on March 16.
-On November 5, 2024, OsamaSon embarked on "The Wish You Were Here Tour" spanning across Canada, London, and Thailand.
+In May 2024, he released 3vil Reflection, a collaborative album with Glokk40Spaz.
+On November 5, 2024, OsamaSon embarked on the Wish You Were Here Tour spanning across Canada, London, and Thailand.
 The tour concluded at Rolling Loud Thailand on November 22, 2024.